DaffyDrone/groupieBot/props.md

 	["lemmy", "to get hangovers you have to stop drinking"], ["neil", "it's better to burn out than fade away"], ["twss", "'That's What' -She"],
-	["neilyoung", "This note's for you...unless my lawyer says it's not"] ["homer", "Now, son, you don't want to drink beer.
+	["neilyoung", "This note's for you...unless my lawyer says it's not"], ["homer", "Now, son, you don't want to drink beer.
 That's for daddies, and kids with fake IDs"]

 ]